solariumphp/solarium/docs/plugins.md

     echo 'Server: ' . $loadbalancer->getLastEndpoint() .'<hr/>';
 }

-// force a server for a query (normally solr 3 is extremely unlikely based on its weight)
+// force a server for a query (normally 'local3' is extremely unlikely based on its weight)
 $loadbalancer->setForcedEndpointForNextQuery('local3');

 $resultset = $client->select($query);